Billie Burke: Personal life

 Among Burke's early suitors was the operatic tenor Enrico Caruso.
 According to Mark Twain biographers, she met the aging writer around 1907 and became a frequent visitor to his Manhattan townhouse, often invited to dine with the young members of Twain's Angel Fish and Aquarium Club for girls.
 Other famous men of letters who paid attention to her rising star included J.M.
 Barrie and W. Somerset Maugham.

 In 1910, Burke bought the Kirkham estate on Broadway in Hastings-on-Hudson, New York, and renamed the mansion, Burkeley Crest.

-In April 1914, Burke married Florenz Ziegfeld.
-In 1916, Burke had a daughter, Patricia Burke Ziegfeld.
+In April 1914, Burke married Florenz Ziegfeld Jr. In 1916, Burke had a daughter, Patricia Burke Ziegfeld.

 In 1921, Burke retired to raise her daughter Patricia, but resumed work after the Wall Street Crash of 1929.

 In 1932, Burke moved from New York to Beverly Hills, California, after the death of Ziegfeld.

 Burke died in Los Angeles of natural causes on May 14, 1970, at the age of 85, and she was interred beside Ziegfeld at Kensico Cemetery, Valhalla, Westchester County, New York.